unahouExosite/docs/murano/scripting/README.md

     Only `os.difftime`, `os.date`, `os.time`, `os.clock` function are available to scripts.)

-### Additional global tables, functions and properties
+## Additional Global Tables, Functions, and Properties

-In addition to the Lua system resources the following global features are available to Lua scripts:
+In addition to the Lua system resources, the following global features are available to Lua scripts:

-#### to_json
+### to_json

 Converts a Lua table to a JSON string.
 This function is multi-return, the first value being the result,